 An excellent cast iron skillet is useful year-round, but it's especially handy come the holidays.
 If you use yours exclusively for stovetop preparations, then you're in for a treat—since they're oven-safe, cast iron pans are just as useful for baked preparations, like brown butter cornbread, Stella's sweet and savory corn casserole, and these delicious pull-apart stuffing rolls.

 And did we mention that a cast iron skillet is also useful for so many party-ready desserts?
 This chocolate cake can actually be made and baked in the pan.
 And this skillet cookies recipe is another simple-to-prepare crowd-pleaser.
 What's more, cast iron pans are handsome, so you can place them right on the table from the oven (with a trivet and a warning...serious burns do not a calm holiday make).

 Half Sheet Trays

-Hopefully you already have some half sheet trays lying around.
+Hopefully, you already have some half sheet trays lying around.
 If you don't, it's time.
 You'll need these come Thanksgiving for nicely charred Brussels sprouts, roasted root vegetables, and even for the main event.
 Yup, that means you can say goodbye to that fancy roasting pan; all you need is a regular old sheet pan to make our crisp-skinned, evenly cooked spatchcocked turkey.
-Well, that and wire rack to ensure air circulation all around your holiday bird.
+Well, that and a wire rack to ensure air circulation all around your holiday bird.